DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 you must log in as in order to create a TDR billing profile***.
 It should be a gmail account.
 * Hit create!

-## 11. Setup Environment Variable
+## 9. Setup Environment Variable
 There are several ways to go about this, but here is one way that works.
 You can set up a Z-shell configuration to keep your system environment variables.
 If you don't already have one created, you can create one by running `touch ~/.zshrc`.
 Then, you can open the file in a text editor with `open ~/.zshrc`.
-When you run `./scripts/render_configs.sh`, it populates key and txt files with secrets from vault and environment-specific values.
+When you run `./scripts/render_configs.sh`, it populates key and txt files with secrets from Google Cloud Secrets and environment-specific values.
 If you are using the setup script, `./scripts/render_configs.sh` should automatically run.
 An alternate is to run `./scripts/render_configs.sh -i` which will put the variables into your clipboard.
 You can then paste these values into an intellij bootRun or test run profile.